takefumi-yoshii/redux-aggregate-docs/docs/create-actions.md

 } = createActions(ActionSources, 'timer/')
 ```

-**By this alone, completed to define AcrtionCreators with inferred type.**
+**By this alone, completed to define AcrtionTypes/AcrtionCreators with inferred type.**

 Related: [ActionSources ->](action-sources.md)